lionmanes/maya-usd/PULL_REQUEST_TEMPLATE.md

 ## Description

 ## Changelog
+> This template will be used by the changelog updater script.

-(Edit at least one of this field.
-It doesn't have to be done at first, you can always get back to the PR, even if closed and edit the comment.
-This template will be used when a release is created.)
+> Edit at least one of this field if you want anything to be added to the changelog file.
+It doesn't have to be done at first, you can always get back to the PR, even if closed and edit its description.
+What's added here is going to be copied _as it is_ so please use markdown formatting.

+> Keep in mind that the changelog file is publicly shared.
+Use the description above if you want to share content not relevant to the opensource community.

 ### Added

 ### Changed